Top Prevention Tips: Springtime Allergies

 Both prescription and over-the-counter (OTC) medications are used for allergies.
 Common treatments include 1st and 2nd generation oral antihistamines, corticosteroid nasal sprays, leukotriene antagonists, and immunotherapy.

 Oral and nasal spray medicines must be used daily to prevent symptoms from occurring.
 Each treatment has benefits and risks, and it is important to discuss these with your doctor.
-Many allergy products can be bought in the generic form, which will save you money for spring break!
+There is a wide selection of OTC treatments available, and many allergy products can be bought in the generic form, which will save you money for spring break!

 Allergy Options: First Generation H1-Antihistamines